farhadahmed/skillspire-full-stack-javascript-curriculum/README.md

 Beyond teaching the curriculum, your responsibilites are as follows:

 * Remain current on industry standards and best practices.
 This includes knowledge of popular frameworks.
-* Use Canvas to assign homework
+* Use Canvas to assign homework.
 * Use Canvas to grade homework (If you don't have time to grade assignments, this must be approved by Yasmin prior to the course starting.
 In some situations, a TA may be able to handle the grading for you.)
 * Use Canvas to take student attendance.
 * Use Slack to communicate with students and answer questions outside class
 	* If you're sick or class is cancelled due to a holiday, inform students a day 	before

+### Canvas
+* Each instructor will need to create an account at canvas.instructure.com
+* At the beginning of each cohort, do the following:
+	* Create the course in Canvas
+	* Add your students to the course
+	* Add your TA if you have one
+	* Add Yasmin and Sarah Khalidi as observers

 ### Who we cater to
 Our students come from various backgrounds and ethnicities.
 A large percentage will be underprivileged working at least one full-time job.
 Still, they are expected to spend at least 10 hours studying each week outside of class.
 Most students will come into this class uncertain of whether they